Mythbusters Part III: Alien 3 Is Not "More Like The Original"

 7. There ARE weapons on board Nostromo, visible in deleted bits of scenes and in promo sessions.
 They just couldn't use them because of the creature's acidic blood

 So no, Alien 3 is not closer or more faithful to the original, just the opposite.
 The only similarity is the single alien and no use of weapons, but those are very surface similarities.
 It's actually Aliens that is more of a sibling movie to the original, without being a twin, in it's visual look, structure and presentation.
-And no, the idea that David Fincher liked only the original movie and hated Aliens so he aimed to erase Aliens' character sand make a movie that's closer to the original is purely not true.
-Fincher stated multiple times that he loves Aliens (See HERE), and the idea of the demise of the Sulaco survivors predates him by years
+And no, the idea that David Fincher liked only the original movie and hated Aliens so he aimed to erase Aliens' characters and make a movie that's closer to the original is purely not true.
+Fincher stated multiple times before and the release of the film and decades later that he loves Aliens (See HERE), and the idea of the demise of the Sulaco survivors pre-dates his involvement by years